nagnag/GetAndCleanData/README.md

 5. Changes the data column names to descriptive names
 6. Changes the activity data to descriptive names
 7. Produces an aggregated tidy data file of activities by subject

+Steps to reproduce this project
+ 1. Open the R script run_analysis.r in edit mode using preferred editor.
+ 2. Amend the setwd function call to the working directory/folder (i.e., the folder where these the R script file is saved) as appropriate.
+ 3. Run the R script run_analysis.r

+It produces the following output which is a tab-delimited file with a tidy data set -

+ ActivityMeasurementUsingSmartPhone.txt (tab-delimited text)